Specifying PoE switches for Biamp Tesira devices

 * When planning the PoE budget of switches, it is important to distinguish between the “Max Consumption” and “Max Power From Switch” values.
 "Max Power From Switch" shows the actual power that the switch port may have to deliver so the endpoint PoE device still receives sufficient power after line-loss in the 100m cable.

-The Tesira TCM-1A and AMP-450P are PoE+ Class 4 devices with built-in amplifiers and will draw the maximum power available from the switch port during heavy workloads or while recharging the power reserve.
-Budget the full 30W per switch even though they may only draw 7W from the switch in an idle state.
+The Tesira TCM-1A and AMP-450P are 802.3at Class 4 devices with built-in amplifiers and will draw the maximum power available from the switch port during heavy workloads or while recharging the power reserve.
+Budget the full 30W per port even though they may only draw 7W in an idle state if the device will be operated under heavy load.

-** Even if it’s calculated that 380W of PoE budget on the selected 24-port switch is sufficient to power 12 PoE+ Class 4 endpoint devices, the switch specifications may have a maximum of 4 ports that support PoE+ (Type 2 Class 4).
-Therefore, only four PoE+ devices may be connected to the switch as per the manufacturer’s specification.
+** Even if it’s calculated that 380W of PoE budget on the selected 24-port switch is sufficient to power 12 x Class 4 endpoint devices, the switch specifications may have a maximum of 4 ports that support 802.3at Class 4.
+Therefore, only 4 x Class 4 devices may be connected to the switch as per the manufacturer’s specification.

 - Extreme Summit X440-G2-24p total PoE budget is 380W.

 - Dividing 380W by 30W yields 12.67.
-That means that a maximum of 12 x PoE+ devices can be powered by this switch.
+That means that a maximum of 12 x Class 4 devices can be powered by this switch.

-- Extreme Summit X440-G2-24p can support PoE+ Class 4 on all 24 ports.
+- Extreme Summit X440-G2-24p can support 802.3at Class 4 on all 24 ports.
 Therefore the above result of 12 x TCM-1A microphones per switch is the allowable device count for this switch.

 Tesira PoE devices

-Use the chart below for reference information on PoE classes and the maximum power draw of Biamp Tesira devices:
+Use the chart below for reference information on PoE classes and the maximum power draw of Biamp Tesira devices (listed in alphabetical order):

 If planning to include just a few PoE devices in a system, consider using a non-PoE network switch with PoE injectors instead of a switch with full PoE support on all ports.
 This may help to reduce the overall cost of the system.